 If you do a quick search online, you’ll find that the popularity for solar lights has surged in the past 5 years due to emerging green technologies and rising energy costs.
 Among this shift in moving towards more renewable energy sources for lighting, an important question is being raised: how much do solar street lights cost compared to traditional street lighting?
 To solve this mystery, our expert team of engineers gathered the necessary information to provide a cost analysis of each lighting system.
 The total street light costs may surprise you, but we reveal all of our information in this unbiased review below.

 Traditional Street Lighting Costs

-Traditional street lighting is defined as any electrical light used for street lighting, which is most commonly metal halide and high pressure sodium lights.
+Traditional street lighting is defined as “any electrical light used for street lighting,” which most commonly use metal halide or high pressure sodium technology for lights.
 The average cost of one light, including the lighting fixture, pole, and base, averages at $1500.
 Not bad for the cost of one street light.

 The Price of Traditional Vs. Solar Light Installation

 The price for a solar street light may initially be a deterrent for interested parties, until you scrutinize the monetary details.
 The biggest difference between the price of traditional and solar lights lies in the installation fees associated with traditional lighting.

 Traditional lights are connected to a standard electrical grid to garner their power, which requires trenching and underground wiring.
-When adding in labor fees, this process would cost consumers about $120 per foot.
+When adding in labor fees for trenching and wiring, this process would cost consumers about $120 per linear foot.
 The average cost of installation for traditional lighting would then be around $4500, significantly higher than the price for a solar street light.

 While solar lights get repaired less frequently, the cost of each repair is higher.
 The battery of a solar light needs to be changed every 5-7 years.
 The cost of 2 batteries and labor for those changes averages around $1000.
-This is only slightly higher than the cost of standard lights which is about $800.
+This is only slightly higher than the cost of standard lights which is about $800 for standard maintenance fees.

 Since solar lights gather their energy from the sun, there are no energy costs!
 Standard lights, on the other hand, accumulate about $1500 in energy costs over 10 years by drawing power from the main power grid, and that’s the energy cost of one street light.
 A system of ten lights will rack up a hefty bill over the course of 10 years.
 We’re certain whomever is looking to purchase street lights would prefer lower energy costs.
 Solar wins in this category, hands down.

 There’s more to solar financially than just saving money long-term!
 Solar lighting systems are also heavily subsidized to encourage the use of green energy.
 According to the NC Clean Energy Technology Center, there are about 200 financial incentive programs for solar alone.
 Both the private and public sector offer incentives to use solar, but each entity differs in the amount and type of incentive they provide.
-For example, North Carolina provides a 35% tax credit against the total cost of the system, while the Federal government offers a 30% tax credit, so if the cost of one street light is 3,000 dollars, you’ll receive 900 dollars back in a tax credit–pretty impressive!
+For example, North Carolina provides a 35% state tax credit against the total cost of a solar panel system, while the Federal government offers a 30% tax credit, so if the cost of one street light is 3,000 dollars, you’ll receive 900 dollars back in a tax credit–pretty impressive!
 For more information on the solar incentives, rebates, tax credits, and grants available, visit http://www.dsireusa.org/.

 When comparing the total costs of traditional and solar lighting, there appears to be a clear winner.
 Overall, solar street lights cost around $5500 over 10 years, while standard costs a steep $8300 because of trenching and installation costs.
 As before, this is the cost of one street light.
 Imagine 10 lights?
 20?
 Suddenly, the savings with solar are clear.

-In the battle of the lighting systems, technology and innovation won.
+In the battle of the lighting systems, technology and innovation win.
 While traditional lighting systems may have won some battles, solar lights win the war for street light costs.
 It’s the combination of high-tech solar panels with energy-saving LED lights that propel these street lights far ahead of the competition.